-The Texas Parents as Teachers (PAT) State Office supports programs in the state of Texas using the Parents as Teachers curriculum.
+The Texas Parents as Teachers (TXPAT) State Office supports Texas affiliates of the Parents as Teachers (PAT) National Center in Saint Louis, Missouri.
 The State Office is a program of Mental Health America of Greater Dallas.
-This website provides information on the State Office, the Parents as Teachers model, and Parents as Teachers sites in Texas.
-You can learn more about the Texas PAT State Office by clicking on the logo at the bottom of every page.
+PAT provides parents with child development knowledge and parenting support, screens early for developmental delays and health issues, prevents child abuse and neglect, and increases children's school readiness.
+Learn more about TXPAT by clicking on the logo at the bottom of every page.

 Texas Parents as Teachers has been serving families since 1986.
-In Texas there are currently 48 sites serving over 7,000 families throughout the state.
-Texas Parents as Teachers sites receive funding from a variety of sources, including school districts, nonprofits, and government programs.
-Visit the About page for more information.
+In Texas, there are currently 48 affiliates serving over 7,000 families.
+Texas Parents as Teachers affiliates receive funding from a variety of sources, including school districts, nonprofits, and government programs.
+Visit our About page for more information.

 What is PAT?